Ludwig Ganglbauer

+Life and work

 Ganglbauer became interested in insects during early childhood.
 Educated at the Schottengymnasium in Vienna, he later obtained a teaching certificate from the University of Vienna, and then taught high school for a few years.
 He subsequently took a job at the Wiener Hofmuseum (now the Vienna Museum of Natural History).
+He encouraged a circle of entomologists in Vienna that met on the first and third Thursdays of each month at a restaurant.